 Post exam: moving on from failure

-August can be a tense time for GCSE and A level students and their families.
-In an ideal world, every hard working student would secure the grades they needed to go to their first choice university or sixth form and study the subjects they are interested in
+Post exam can be a tense time for GCSE and A level students and their families.
+In an ideal world, every hard working student would secure the grades they needed to go to their first choice university or sixth form and study the subjects they are interested in and not face failure.

 But for some, it may not go to plan.
 In fact, research suggests that the majority of the cohort might experience a bump in the road, to a greater or lesser degree.
 According to a study by University College London, Institute of Education, around 75 per cent of university applicants have their A level grades over-predicted by their school.